Extended formulations, non-negative factorizations and randomized communication protocols: Factorizations vs. protocols

-Recall that the polytopes considered in this paper have some facet-defining inequalities enforcing non-negativity of the variables along with other facet-defining inequalities.
-The next lemma and its corollary will allow us to ignore the rows corresponding to non-negativity inequalities, and focus on the non-trivial parts of the slack matrices considered here.
+The concrete polytopes considered in this paper have some facet-defining inequalities enforcing nonnegativity of the variables along with other facet-defining inequalities.
+The next lemma and its corollary will allow us to ignore the rows corresponding to nonnegativity inequalities, and focus on the non-trivial parts of the slack matrices.

-\begin{lem} Let $M$ be a non-negative matrix.
-Let $R_1, R_2$ be a partition of the rows of $M$ defining partition of $M$ into $M_1$ and $M_2$.
-If there exist randomized protocols computing $M_1$ and $M_2$ in expectation with complexity $c_1$ and $c_2$ respectively, then there exists a randomized protocol complexity computing $M$ with complexity $1+\max\{c_1,c_2\}$. \end{lem} \begin{proof} When Alice gets a row of $M$ she sends a bit to Bob to indicate whether her row lies in $R_1$ or $R_2$.
-Now that both Alice and Bob know whether they want to compute an entry in $M_1$ or $M_2$, they use the protocol for that particular submatrix. \end{proof}
+\begin{lemma} Let $S$ be a nonnegative matrix.
+Let $R_1, R_2$ be a partition of the rows of $S$ defining partition of $S$ into $S_1$ and $S_2$.
+If there exist randomized protocols computing $S_1$ and $S_2$ in expectation with complexity $c_1$ and $c_2$ respectively, then there exists a randomized protocol complexity computing $S$ with complexity $1+\max\{c_1,c_2\}$. \end{lemma} \begin{proof} When Alice gets a row index of $S$ she sends a bit to Bob to indicate whether the corresponding row lies in $R_1$ or $R_2$.
+Now that both Alice and Bob know whether they want to compute an entry in $S_1$ or $S_2$, they use the protocol for that particular submatrix. \end{proof}

-\begin{cor} Let $P \subseteq \mathbb{R}_+^d$ be a polytope and let $S'(P)$ denote the submatrix of $S(P)$ obtained by deleting the rows corresponding to non-negativity inequalities.
-If there is a complexity $c$ randomized protocol for computing $S'(P)$ in expectation, then there is a complexity $1+\max\{c,\lceil\lg d\rceil\}$ randomized protocol for computing $S(P)$ in expectation. \end{cor} \begin{proof} For computing the part of $S(P)$ that is deleted in $S'(P)$, which corresponds to non-negativity inequalities, we use the obvious protocol where Alice sends her row number to Bob and Bob computes the slack.
-Since at most $d$ facets of $P$ are defined by non-negativity inequalities, this protocol has complexity $\lceil\lg d\rceil$.
+\begin{cor} Let $P \subseteq \mathbb{R}_+^d$ be a polytope and let $S'(P)$ denote the submatrix of $S(P)$ obtained by deleting the rows corresponding to nonnegativity inequalities.
+If there is a complexity $c$ randomized protocol for computing $S'(P)$ in expectation, then there is a complexity $1+\max\{c,\lceil\lg d\rceil\}$ randomized protocol for computing $S(P)$ in expectation. \end{cor} \begin{proof} For computing the part of $S(P)$ that is deleted in $S'(P)$, which corresponds to nonnegativity inequalities, we use the obvious protocol where Alice sends her row number to Bob and Bob computes the slack.
+Since at most $d$ facets of $P$ are defined by nonnegativity inequalities, this protocol has complexity $\lceil\lg d\rceil$.
 The corollary thus follows from Lemma~\ref{lem:partition}. \end{proof}

 For the protocols constructed here, we will always have $c \geqslant \lceil\lg d\rceil$.
-Because of Corollary~\ref{cor:split}, we can thus ignore the non-negativity inequalities without blowing up the size of any extension by more than a factor of two.
-Moreover, in terms of lower bounds, it is always safe to ignore inequalities because the non-negative rank of a matrix cannot increase when rows are deleted.
+Because of Corollary~\ref{cor:split}, we can thus ignore the nonnegativity inequalities without blowing up the size of any extension by more than a factor of $2$.
+Moreover, in terms of lower bounds, it is always safe to ignore inequalities because the nonnegative rank of a matrix cannot increase when rows are deleted.